-A simple guide for those who want to do research, are a little intimidated and don’t know where to start.
+This a simple guide for those who want to do research, are a little intimidated, and don’t know where to start.

 As one gets into the Gaulish Realm of things, you will notice many folks have blogs and focus on specific things: a tribe, animals, certain Deuoi, weapons, plants, etc. This might seem like we are a bunch of armchair academics at some level; there is truth to that, but not all of us are focused on academics.
 Our personal Gnosis is also essential (Unverified Personal Gnosis, sometimes referred to as UPG, unverifiable personal gnosis, or subjective personal gnosis, is a spiritual belief gained through personal experience or intuition that cannot be attributed to or corroborated by received tradition, professional scholarship, or direct citation in an accepted religious text), and for some, it’s more so than the academic side of things.
 There must be a balance between the two.
 For us, we need both we cant get caught up in one or the other.